cardano-foundation/CIPs/CIP-0095/README.md

 #### `api.cip95.getUnregisteredPubStakeKeys(): Promise<PubStakeKey[]>`

 The connected wallet account's unregistered public stake keys.
 These keys may or may not control any Ada.
+This includes keys which the wallet knows are in the process of becoming unregistered (already included in a pending stake key unregistration certificate).

 If the wallet does not know the registration status of it's stake keys then it should return them as part of this call.
 If all of the wallets stake keys are registered then an empty array is returned.